aspose-note/Aspose.Note-Reference-Tutorials/note/english/java/onenote-document-saving/save-to-pdf-using-page-settings/_index.md

 ---
-title: How to Save PDF Using Page Settings in OneNote - Aspose.Note
+title: Convert OneNote to PDF Using Page Settings with Aspose.Note for Java
-linktitle: How to Save PDF Using Page Settings in OneNote - Aspose.Note
+linktitle: Convert OneNote to PDF Using Page Settings with Aspose.Note for Java
 second_title: Aspose.Note Java API
-description: Learn how to save PDF from OneNote using Aspose.Note for Java.
-This step‑by‑step guide shows how to convert OneNote to PDF and customize PDF page size with Letter and A4 settings.
+description: Learn how to convert OneNote to PDF using Aspose.Note for Java, with step‑by‑step guidance to customize PDF page size, including Letter and A4 formats.
 weight: 19
 url: /java/onenote-document-saving/save-to-pdf-using-page-settings/
-date: 2025-12-17
+date: 2026-03-14
 ---

 {{< blocks/products/pf/main-wrap-class >}}
 {{< blocks/products/pf/main-container >}}
 {{< blocks/products/pf/tutorial-page-section >}}

-# How to Save PDF Using Page Settings in OneNote - Aspose.Note
+# How to Convert OneNote to PDF Using Page Settings – Aspose.Note

 ## Introduction

 If you need to **convert OneNote to PDF** while keeping full control over the output page size, you’re in the right place.
 In this tutorial we’ll walk through **how to save PDF** from a OneNote file using Aspose.Note for Java.
 You’ll see two practical scenarios—saving with the classic Letter size and saving with an A4 page that has no height limit—so you can **customize PDF page size** to match your reporting or printing requirements.
+Knowing how to **export OneNote as PDF** gives you a reliable way to archive notes, generate printable reports, or share content with users who don’t have OneNote.

 ## Quick Answers
 - **What is the primary library?** Aspose.Note for Java
 - **Which page sizes are covered?** Letter and A4 (no height limit)
 - **Do I need a license for testing?** A free trial is available; a license is required for production
 - **What Java version is required?** JDK 8 or higher
 - **Can I batch‑process multiple files?** Yes, by looping over the `Document` class

 ## Prerequisites